-7 For which cash settlements occurred after 4 p.m.
+For which cash settlements occurred after 4 p.m.
 EST, March 4, 2010.

-8 Draft legislative amendments propose to effectively include 30% of the security option benefit (that would otherwise qualify for the additional deduction for donated securities) in income for purposes of the calculation of the AMT, effective for the 2024 and later taxation years.
-For more information about the AMT and these proposals, see [TaxMatters@EY, October 2023](#), "Alternative minimum tax: proposed changes you should know."
+Recent legislative amendments effectively include 30% of the security option benefit (that would otherwise qualify for the additional deduction for donated securities) in income for purposes of the calculation of the AMT, effective for the 2024 and later taxation years.
+For more information about the AMT and the amendments that revised the AMT regime, see TaxMatters@EY, October 2023, "Alternative minimum tax: proposed changes you should know;" EY Tax Alert 2023 Issue No. 45; and EY Tax Alert 2024 Issue No. 25.